djordon/queueing-tool/docs/overview.rst

     ...                    'service_f'  : ser_f} }
     >>> qn = qt.QueueNetwork(g=g, q_classes=q_classes, q_args=q_args, seed=13)

-For simplicity, we've made it so that when a customer enters the store, they shop ridiculously quickly and then checkout.
+For simplicity, we've made it so that when a customer enters the store, they shop ridiculously quickly and then checkout (they immediately try to checkout when they enter the store).
 The default layout was a little hard to discern so I changed it a little:

 .. doctest::